Studying theology in secret – Part I

 Editor’s note: The following story is the first in a three-part series about the challenges of training pastors under the Iron Curtain in Romania.

-by Dora Radu
+by Doru Radu

 Behind the Iron Curtain that separated the Soviet communist block from Western countries, it was difficult to study theology.
 Officially, there was religious freedom, but Christians were still persecuted and discriminated against.
 The state had to approve everything church related, including the number of students at religious seminaries.